wulechuan/javascript-wulechuan-scoped-glob-watchers/ReadMe.md

 # Introduction

 This is a lazy watchers controller for globs/files.

-Currently utilizing the gaze as the underlying file watching engine.
+Currently it utilizes the [gaze](https://github.com/shama/gaze) as the underlying file watching engine.
 Though theoretically it could connect to any other watching engine, as long as a connector is provided.

 # Usage